portier/portier-broker/README.rst

 configuration.
 The broker itself is stateless. ``expire_sessions`` contains the lifetime (in seconds) for sessions kept during login attempts.
-In the example, login attempts are timed out after 900s, or 15 minutes. ``expire_cache`` contains the lifetime (in seconds) for the cache entries.
+In the example, login attempts are timed out after 900s, or 15 minutes. ``expire_cache`` contains the minimum lifetime (in seconds) for the cache entries, but individual entries may be kept longer if this is indicated in the HTTP headers providers send.

 **smtp** contains SMTP client settings, currently just the ``address``, which should be in the format ``<host>:<port>``.